mathieuHa/GEHackatonApp/Electrification Challenge/Heatpump Timeseries Dataset/README.md

   - Client Secret: secret
   - Timeseries ZoneID: 6e5d6150-f172-49f4-9867-24e8b47112da

-- CSV files on Hackathon GitHub repo for a preliminary exploration.
+- A sample CSV file for year 2013 on the Hackathon GitHub repo to perform a preliminary exploration.
 Please note that your prototype should be deployed on Predix and access data from Predix.